syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/filtering/filter-bar.md

 # Filter bar in ASP.NET Core Grid component

-The filter bar feature provides a user-friendly way to filter data in the Syncfusion ASP.NET Core Grid.
+The filter bar feature provides a user-friendly way to filter data in the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core Grid.
 It displays an input field for each column, allowing you to enter filter criteria and instantly see the filtered results.

 By defining the [allowFiltering](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_AllowFiltering) to true, then filter bar row will be rendered next to header which allows you to filter data.
 You can filter the records with different expressions depending upon the column type.